Garden Reach Shipbuilders & Engineers: Exports

-On 19 September 2025, Germany's Carsten Rehder placed another order for four Hybrid Multi-Prupose Vessels (MPVs).
-The contract, worth $62.44 million was signed in Hamburg, Germany and includes and Option Agreement for two more vessels.
-These Hybrid MPVs will have similar dimensions and cargo capabilities as in the CORAL 7500 DWT MPV series except for the these MPVs will feature battery-assisted hybrid propulsion system with enhanced fuel efficiency.
-The design will be in line with the International Maritime Organization’s (IMO) decarbonisation targets.
+Joint development

 Neerakshi AUV

-On 28 July 2023, GRSE, in partnership with MSME firm Aerospace Engineering Private Ltd. (AEPL), launched a Lightweight Autonomous Underwater Vehicle named Neerakshi (lit.
+On 28 July 2023, GRSE, in partnership with an MSME firm Aerospace Engineering Private Ltd. (AEPL), launched a lightweight autonomous underwater vehicle named Neerakshi (lit.
 'Eyes in the Water').
-The AUV is primarily tasked for mine countermeasure operations (including mine detection and planned mine disposal) with secondary roles such as reusable target for anti-submarine warfare (ASW) training as well as deployment for passive acoustic monitoring from warships.
-The AUV will have a 2.15 m length, 0.30 m diameter, weight of 1 kg with a 4 hours endurance and 300 m maximum depth.
-After Navy trials, commercial launch of the platform was expected within six months to a year.
+The primary role of the AUV includes mine countermeasure operations including mine detection with plans for mine disposal along with secondary roles such as reusable target for anti-submarine warfare (ASW) training and deployment for passive acoustic monitoring from warships.
+The commercial launch of the platform was expected after six to twelve months following the Indian Navy trials.